 And, yes, in spite of an Internet rumor that spread a few years ago, dogs can also eat ice cubes!
 We’ve got an entire post written by veterinarian Dr. Audrey Harvey on dogs eating ice cubes and drinking ice water.

-What You Need to Make Frozen Dog Treats
+What You Need to Make Homemade Dog Popsicles

-Here’s a list of the basic items you probably already have around your home that you can use to create frozen dog treats:
+Here’s a list of the basic items you probably already have around your home that you can use to create these easy puppy popsicles:

-We have silicone molds that make fancy ice cubes, perfect for bite-sized treats and cupcake-sized molds that are great for ice creams.
+We have silicone molds that make fancy ice cubes, perfect for bite-sized treats and cupcake-sized molds that are great for ice creams and pupsicles.

 Ice cube trays.